digimp/Arduino-Sketch-for-Vgate-BA100-car-battery-monitor/README.md

 #### <a name="Introduction"><a/>Introduction

 Vgate BA100 is a BLE device that sends to a smartphone app hexadecimal data that app converts to Volts values.
-So you cannot read directly volts values connecting another device or  a smartphone without the Battery Assistant App.
+So you cannot read directly volts values connecting another device or  a smartphone without the his own Battery Assistant App.

 #### <a name="Tools"><a/>Tools